GraceWorks Alaska is a 501(c)(3)

 Kobuk Coffee Company.
 Quality kitch stuff &Unique Gifts.
 Bakery/ Café/Coffee

 Downtown Market.
 Full square block of outdoor kiosks.
 Food, free entertainment,

 native dancing, music.
 Lots of fun.
 Saturdays and Sundays only.
 Third Avenue

 and E. Street.
 Not far from where we house volunteers in Anchorage.

 Fourth Avenue.
 This is tourist "Ground Zero!"
 More shops than you can shake a

-stick at.
+Very near Calvary Church.
 Perhaps the most popular is Polar Bear Gifts at 4th and F streets.